KozGit/DOOM-3-BFG-VR/README.txt

 			gamepad/motion controller.
 Should be true unless you're trying to use both together, or you get false detections.
 0 = no, 1 = yes.

+vr_headshotMultiplier 2.5 FLOAT - Add headshot damage multiplier for projectile weapons
+			with no splash damage (and fists).
+Damage inflicted by the fists, pistol, shotgun, machinegun, chaingun, and plasmagun will be multiplied by this factor when enemy is hit in the head.
+Multiplier only affects enemies who already had a defined head damage zone with > 1 damage scale, so it does not affect most boss monsters (cyberdemon, guardian, seekers, maledict and saboath).
+Also does not affect the pinky, trite, tick, cacodemon and lost soul enemies.
+1.0f thru 5.0f.
+			Setting cvar to 1.0 adds no additional damage.

+vr_shotgunChoke 0 FLOAT - This enables an optional 'choke' for the shotgun, by reducing the spread.
+			The shotgun is supposed to be a closeup weapon in the game, but the depth provided in VR really changes how it feels.
+IMO, it seems underpowered unless you are on top of an enemy, due to the extreme pellet spread.
+			% To choke shotgun.
+0 = None, 100 = Full Choke

+vr_useHandPoses 0 BOOL - If using oculus touch, enable finger poses when hands are empty or in guis

+vr_cinematics 0 INTEGER - Cinematic type.
+0 = Immersive, 1 = Cropped, 2 = Projected

 r_useShadowMapping 0 - Use soft shadow mapping instead of hard stencil shadows